Jianye-Xu/academic-website/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        Hello! 👋

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I'm Jianye, a Ph.D. student in the Chair of Embedded Software at RWTH Aachen University, supervised by <a href="https://www.unibw.de/cas-en/team/univ-prof-dr-ing-bassam-alrifaee"> Prof. Bassam Alrifaee </a>.

-        Please reach out to collaborate 😃
+        My research focuses on learning and optimization-based multi-agent decision-making and its applications in connected and automated vehicles.
+Currently, my favarite methods are reinforcement learning and control barrier functions.
     design:
       columns: '1'
   - block: collection